Lewis Psychology Creating a Positive Social Impact

 What is anxiety?

 Everybody gets anxious when faced with a stressful situation, for example before an exam or an interview, or during a worrying time such as illness.
-It's normal to feel anxious when you face something difficult or dangerous.
-For some people anxiety can be overwhelming and interfere with everyday life.
-Fortunately, there are effective treatments that can help such as:cognitive behavioural therapy (CBT) and counselling.
+It’s normal to feel anxious when you face something difficult or dangerous.
+However, some people find it hard to control their worries, their feelings of anxiety are more constant and can often affect their daily lives.

 The different types of anxiety disorder